 Occupational therapists utilize a holistic perspective which includes psychosocial, sensorimotor and cognitive aspects which focus on adapting the environment and task to fit the person.
 The person being treated is an integral part of the therapy team.
 Evidence-based practice rooted in science is utilized in conjunction with customized approaches to assist in regaining skills and aid seniors to remain as independent as possible.

 At American Senior Communities (ASC), we are very proud of our Occupational Therapists and Occupational Therapy Assistants.
 They improve the lives of our seniors who need assistance with their activities of daily living, work on recovering from injury to regain skills and provide support for older adults experiencing physical and cognitive changes.
 At ASC, we have the opportunity to witness the many contributions of our hundreds of Occupational Therapists as they achieve results through patient-centered treatment programs.

 - An individualized evaluation, during which the client/family and occupational therapist determine the person’s goals.

 - Customized intervention to improve the person’s ability to perform daily activities and reach the goals.

 - An outcome evaluation to ensure that the goals are being met and/or make changes to the intervention plan.

-Providing care to people with disabilities, injuries, and medical conditions isn’t always easy but America’s occupational therapists do it because making life better for the people in their care is the right thing to do.
-From all of us at American Senior Communities, thank you to all the occupational therapists on our staff and all across the nation who spend their time improving the lives of those around them.
-For more information about American Senior Communities, visit us at www.ASCCare.com.
+Occupational therapy is changing lives.
+From all of us at American Senior Communities, thank you to all the Occupational Therapists and Occupational Therapy Assistants on our team and all across the nation who spend their time improving the lives of those around them.
+To learn more about our rehabilitation services, such as our Moving Forward program or Outpatient Therapy, please visit us at asccare.com/rehabilitation.